Special Vehicles in FloridaCompare Car Insurance Quotes in 3 Steps

 All OHVs purchased after July 1, 2002, need to be titled.
 If you bought your OHV before that and use the vehicle on public lands, your vehicle also needs a title.

-The titling fee is $38.35, which includes $29 for the title itself, a $5.10 decal fee, and a $4.25 service fee.
+The titling fee is $45 for a paper title.
 Apply for the title at a county tax collector or driver license office.
 Be sure to complete a title application and follow the procedures listed in the state's OHV titling brochure.

 For ATVs, the title decal must be affixed in a clearly visible spot on the left rear quadrant of the vehicle.
 For OHMs, the decal goes on the left fork leg, in a location easily visible from the left side of the bike.
 Need to see a picture?
 The state provides visual guidance in its OHV brochure.